 As a noun, a tool similar to an axe, its blade is set at right angles to the shaft and curving inwards towards it, used for cutting or slicing away the surface of wood.
-Adze, used as a verb, means to carve or cut (at, out, etc.) using an adze.
+As a verb, to adze means to carve or cut (at, out, etc.).

 Descriptions of the adze are also featured in two books frequently cited in the history of woodworking: Joseph Moxon's 1683 Mechanick Exercises and Henry C. Mercer's 1929 Ancient Carpenter's Tools.The Handyman's Book, the 1903 guide by the indefatigable writer on woodworking, Paul N. Hasluck, usefully includes drawings, background and instructions in the use of the adze: